The FDA has a set of guidelines on what to do with expired or unused medicine:

 As part of the guidelines, there are 15 drugs on the list that are recommended to be flushed down the toilet in case a take-back program is not readily available.
 To avoid polluting our waters with those chemicals, disposing of those drugs through proper disposal channels should be preferred and they should never be flushed or poured down the drain.

-The National Association of Boards of Pharmacy (NABP) has a list of places where anyone can take medicine back (see link on the page https://nabp.pharmacy/initiatives/awarxe/dispose-safely/ to find a list of local places) and also there are "take back" events organized every now and then by the sheriff.
+The National Association of Boards of Pharmacy (NABP) has a list of places where anyone can take medicine back (see link on the page

 In Brevard County, Walgreens offers free medication disposal service (no liquid, syringes or inhalers) available to the public year-round.
-The two locations listed as offering that service are on Wickham and Eau Gallie and in Cocoa Beach
+The two locations listed as offering that service are on Wickham and Eau Gallie and in Cocoa Beach.

 The sheriff’s office also takes medication back at certain locations.
-You can get a list of locations and what they accept at http://www.brevardsheriff.com/home/how-do-i/get-help/unwanted-expired-drug-turn-in/
+You can get a list of locations and what they accept at https://www.brevardsheriff.com/home/how-do-i/additional-information/unwanted-expired-drug-turn-in/

 Walmart has available a pouch, called Deterra pouch (https://deterrasystem.com/products/), for disposal in the regular trash.
 At Walmart that pouch is currently sold for $3.98.
 You can also find them in a 3-pack option on Amazon.com - small, medium, and large.